Vajra-Labs/radix-way/README.md

 ### `add(method: string, path: string, handler: T): void`

 Add a route to the router.
+Multiple handlers can be added to the same route for middleware chains.

 **Parameters:**